marktsuchida/pybhspc/README.md

 The Becker-Hickl SPCM DLL (part of their "TCSPC Package" installer) must be installed on the system.
 The most recent version is usually recommended;
-absolute minimum is version 4.0 (but versions below 5.2 have not been tested).
+absolute minimum is version 4.0 (Apr 2014; but versions below 5.2 have not been tested).
 Note that these are version numbers of the SPCM DLL, not of the TCSPC Package.

+_Building_ pybhspc requires SPCM DLL 5.1.0 (Dec 2022) or later to be installed.

 ## Development